Understanding How EMDR Therapy Differs From Trauma-Informed Counselling

 Core Aspects of EMDR.

-Diagram illustrating the core aspects of EMDR therapy structure, highlighting "Reduced Need for Detailed Narratives," "Targeted Memory Work," and "Structured Protocol".
+Diagram illustrating the core aspects of EMDR therapy structure, including reduced need for detailed narratives, targeted memory work, and a structured protocol.

 Defining Trauma-Informed Counselling.